Thursday, September 24, 2020 · 16 min read

 Dewesoft Power Analyzer is the world's smallest high-precision power and power quality analyzer

 Some time ago I came across some very interesting technologies to improve the energy efficiency of industrial systems.
 I like to be green and I like technologies helping to solve inefficiency and prevent energy losses.
-I was very interested in some of these devices since they claimed to generate a very consistent saving.
+I was very interested in some of these devices since they claimed to generate a very consistent savings.

 At the website of one producer I found this statement: